harryuan65/harryuan65/docs/What I created recently/README.md

    I created this project with a friend.
 It is an anonymous dormitory review platform that aims to help students at National Taipei University (our alma mater) get more information about the neighboring dormitories.
 It has collected 200+ organic user reviews.

-   I implemented the back end with Rails API and deployed it on a Linode instance using Capistrano (as a practice).
+   I implemented the back end with Rails API and deployed it on a Linode instance using Capistrano.

 - [Blog](https://haoworld.dev)